ayushshrivastv/Droploop/README.md

 Droploop uses Light Protocol's ZK Compression to make referral campaigns cost-effective and scalable.
 When a creator starts a campaign, they generate unique referral codes that can be shared via QR codes.
 When someone joins through a referral, the smart contract verifies the legitimacy of the referral and rewards both the referrer and the new user with compressed tokens.
 All transactions are securely recorded on the Solana blockchain with ZK Compression, making the entire process 1000x more affordable than traditional methods.

+For a detailed presentation of the Droploop referral system, including features, benefits, and technical details, please see our [presentation document](./presentation.md).

 ## Functionality

 Creators can connect their Solana wallet, initiate a referral campaign, and set the reward parameters for both referrers and new joiners.
 Upon creation, the system generates unique referral QR codes and links that can be distributed across various channels.
 Users can join through these referrals and earn rewards in the form of compressed tokens.
 All campaign statistics are tracked in real-time, giving creators full visibility into their referral program's performance.